TBSantana/ML_Automated_Pipeline/README.md

 + Select more algorithms during the training step
 + Develop a Tuning step and select the model that presents the best performance
 + Add a logging feature to monitoring the containers execution
++ Create a script do automatize the Docker images building